SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Tutorials/Anomaly_Detection_Tutorial.md

 Remember that you can always duplicate the element to try a second time, if you have not yet reached optimal results on a first attempt.

-> If you are a member of the DevOps Program and you have completed the exercise above, send us a screenshot of the trend graph along with a [.dmimport file](xref:Exporting_elements_services_etc_to_a_dmimport_file) containing your element to get DevOps Points.
+> If you are a member of the DevOps Program and you have completed the exercise above, send us screenshots of the trend graph and your alarm template to get DevOps Points.
 >
 > Use the following email format:
 >